Apt Operations¶

 )

-- keyid: key ID or list of key IDs when using keyserver
+keyid: key ID or list of key IDs (required with

 Warning